eCitizen/Code-Ordinances/README.md

 Code-Ordinances
 ===============

-City of Boston Code - Ordinances
+Development repository for structure and format for City of Boston ordinances.

-Repository for ETL and Structure/Format Development for City of Boston Ordinances.
+Looking to apply this API: http://statedecoded.github.io/documentation/api.html